Or leave us your contact details and we will call you as soon as we can

 A computer program that systematically browses the web and collects information from other sites for the purpose of creating an index that will facilitate future fast searches.

-A product that intends to imitate a genuine brand, using its logo and design without their permission, in order to deceive the customer and lure them into buying it.
+A product that intends to imitate a genuine brand, using its trademarked logo and design without their permission, in order to deceive the customer into buying it.

 A legal request people subject to intellectual property infringement claims may submit in order to dispute the corresponding allegations.